-Juninho Pernambucano – referred to as simply Juninho from here on in – managed to spend his career collecting honours, individual and collective, for club and country, while remaining somewhat of an anomaly, and was overlooked when it came to the Brazil’s most recent World Cup triumph.
+Juninho Pernambucano – referred to as simply Juninho – managed to spend his career collecting honours, individual and collective, for club and country, while remaining somewhat of an anomaly, and was overlooked when it came to Brazil’s most recent World Cup triumph.
 When you take a concerted effort to look at his history, past the cursory glance that reduces him to a showreel of expertly executed free kicks from all angles and distance.
 Juninho is a little bit different from your average footballer, let alone the Brazilian norm.

 Juninho is a common Brazilian nickname in the Portuguese-speaking world, meaning ‘Little Junior.’
 There are an estimated 26 Brazilian footballers, past and present, that go by the name, and they, without exception all have ‘Junior’ in their full given name.
 Our Juninho’s name in full is Antonio Augusto Ribeiro Reis Junior.

-Brazil – and to a lesser extent Portugal – are renowned for their nicknames: there is the diminutive suffix -inho, meaning small or little, such as Ronaldinho – Little Ronaldo – so named because there was already a Ronaldo in the team; the -ao ending, indicating the biggest or eldest, such as Ronaldao – there was once a Ronaldao, Ronaldinho and Ronaldinho Gaucho in the Brazilian team in the 1990s; and the simple preference for mononymous naming, such as Fred, Willian, Oscar, Dante…..and the list goes on and on.
+Brazil – and to a lesser extent Portugal – are renowned for their nicknames: there is the diminutive suffix -inho, meaning small or little, such as Ronaldinho – Little Ronaldo – so named because there was already a Ronaldo in the team; the -ao ending, indicating the biggest or eldest, such as Ronaldao – there was once a Ronaldao, Ronaldinho and Ronaldinho Gaucho in the Brazilian team in the 1990s; and the simple preference for mononymous naming, such as Fred, Willian, Oscar, Dante….and the list goes on and on.

-Some nicknames are entirely unrelated to the player’s actual name, such as: Hulk, due to a resemblance to an actor who played the superhero; Pele, who mispronounced his favourite player’s name – Bile – as a child; and Vampeta, a hybrid of ‘vampire’ and ‘devil’ in Brazilian, due to his physical appearance as a child.
+Some nicknames are entirely unrelated to the player’s actual name, such as Hulk, due to a resemblance to the actor who played the superhero; Pele, who mispronounced his favourite player’s name – Bile – as a child; and Vampeta, a hybrid of ‘vampire’ and ‘devil’ in Brazilian, due to his physical appearance as a child.
 The naming system is symbolic of Brazil’s informal culture and colonial past.

-For Juninho, the appendage of Pernambucano to his moniker, was to some extent forced.
+For Juninho, the appendage of Pernambucano to his moniker was to some extent forced.
 In 2000, five years, a Campeonato Brasileiro Serie A (Brazil’s top flight), two domestic cups, and the Copa Libertadores, into his time at the club, Vasco da Gama signed Juninho Paulista on loan from Atletico Madrid.
 Until then, the King of Sao Januario – the name of Vasco’s stadium – was simply Juninho.
 The former ‘Boro man’s arrival, marked the beginning of Juninho Pernambucano, according to Bellos.

 As much as nicknames are ubiquitous in Brazil and its football, to have yours altered to accommodate the arrival of another – particularly one who is not even a permanent signing – must have irked.
-Pele hated his nickname to begin with, being teased with it incessantly, and preferring to be known by his actual name, Edson, given to him in tribute to Thomas Edison.
+Pele hated his nickname, to begin with, being teased with it incessantly and preferring to be known by his actual name, Edson, given to him in tribute to Thomas Edison.
 It’s a sentiment likely shared by Brazilian footballers of previous decades, such as Escurinho, Telefone, Petroleo, Meia Noite and Pretinha – Darky, Telephone (because they were traditionally black), Petrol, Midnight, and Little Black Girl.
-Although it is commonplace to refer to someone by their skin colour in Brazil, it doesn’t mean it is right, or appreciated in private by those on the receiving end.
+Although it is commonplace to refer to someone by their skin colour in Brazil, it doesn’t mean it is right or appreciated in private by those on the receiving end.

 There is a whole chapter, brilliant and wonderful, dedicated to the wacky and intriguing nicknames in Brazilian football and its wider society in Bellos’ book, and I urge you to read it.
 But why is this particularly relevant in building up an understanding of Juninho?

 Take my middle name, for example.
 It is Alex.
 There’s nothing special about that on the surface, but it was chosen by my mother as she miscarried before me and had settled on that name should she have had a son.
-My brother’s is Juan.
+My brothers is Juan.
 Juan was the name of my father’s brother, who died while still an infant.
-Names can have a lineage, a status, or an importance, for its owner or those who betrothed it.
+Names can have a lineage, a status, or importance, for its owner or those who betrothed it.